 Louis Berk

-Acoustic folk rock, singer-songwriter
+Acoustic folk, singer-songwriter

 A sad lament by a survivor as he leaves Cork harbour for a new life in the Americas in 1849